CSI-Diego-Zubrzycki/CSI-Diego-Zubrzycki/README.md

 🍁tiktok-(30K)

--🪵my name is Diego
+- 🪵my name is Diego

--🪴i play tennis
+- 🪴i play tennis

--🥀i like ahs and harry potter
+- 🥀i like ahs and harry potter

--🌞im from puerto rico
+- 🌞im from puerto rico